rampatra/jbot/README.md

 ### Basic Usage

 The main function of a Bot is to receive and reply messages.
-With this kit receiving messages is as easy as just writing a simple controller and replying to it by calling the `reply()` method as shown below:
+With this kit, receiving messages is as easy as just writing a simple controller and replying to it by calling the `reply()` method as shown below:

 ```java